scoutred/blog/content/posts/2020/introducing-parcel-lot-dimensions.md

 authorname = "Alexander Rolek"
 +++

-## COVID-19

-Before I get into this feature announcement I would like to take a moment and say that I hope everyone is staying safe and healthy during this chaotic time.
-COVID-19 has swept the world and it's been life-altering in so many ways.
-Beyond the physical threats associated with the virus, we're dealing with a massive mental shift and our lives will forever be impacted by the events of this pandemic.
-Our routines and habits have been disrupted and an entirely new normal is being defined.

-It's tough to be optimistic during a time like this, but by nature I'm cautiously optimistic.
-I have considered that this event has opened the door to a subsequent renaissance.
-People are assessing their value hierarchy, determining what really matters to them while at the same time being very open to exploring new ideas.
-This event has shaken the world, but we will prevail, and on the other side I foresee a bright future where we will be more resilient, caring and open-minded.

-## Introducing parcel lot dimensions

 Parcel lot dimensions have been on our road map for quite a while.
 It's not a simple feature to build when all the nuances are considered, but I'm extremely happy with the results.
 We soft-launched the feature last week so some of you have already started playing with it.
 If you're a premium Scoutred user you will now see the length of each parcel line segment as shown in the following screen shot:

 ![Example lot dimensions](/images/2020/introducing-parcel-lot-dimensions/lot-dimensions.png)